 Every business has prototypes and ideas that; when validated as per the need, turn into a business app.
 This business app is used by multiple customers and with greater popularity turns out to be successful.
 It is not that easy when it comes to rapid application development.
 The rapid development process is quite challenging.
 You can start with idea generation, then comes prototyping.

 With the criteria in place, it’s time for you to start designing the look of this software and how will it work.
-It’s not just about the aesthetics, but rather more about practicality and how it flows.
+It’s not just about the aesthetics, but rather more about practicality and how it flow.

 As per one of the famous quotes by Steve Jobs that states- “Design is more than how something appears and feels.”

 It totally depends on the approach of software development and the steps involved in SDLC which entails the creation of lucid wireframes as a part of prototyping.
 This will demonstrate how interactions will work in the software and how it interacts with web browsers.
 You can also make prototypes that are full-fledged and ready to test with the users using different tools like Marvel or InVision.
 Alternatively, you may determine that more user feedback is required and conduct a design sprint to swiftly bring a feature or idea in front of your people.
 Once your prototype is ready, you can filter out the design sheets, templates, and all others.

 1.3 Coding and Implementation